tomiGoljevscek/Oxide.Docs/source/includes/api_hooks.md

  * No return behavior
  * Add tags to the list, they will be concat'd at the end

+### OnTerrainInitialized()
+ * Called from Assembly-CSharp/InitializePVT.Apply
+ * No return behavior
+ * Is called after the terrain generation process has completed

 ### OnServerInitialized()
  * Called from Assembly-CSharp/ServerMgr
  * No return behavior